-It is already known that it is less costly for hoteliers to retain a guest than it is to attract a new one.
-In fact, gaining new guests can cost approximately 5 to 8 times more than retaining your current guests.
+It is known that it is less costly for hoteliers to retain a guest than it is to attract a new one.
+Gaining new guests can cost approximately 5 to 8 times more than keeping your current guests.
 This is where the advantage of guest loyalty can bring about cost savings and repeat business for hotels.
 However, research also shows that approximately 68% of customers fail to return if they feel unappreciated throughout their experience.
-This presents a difficult challenge in the hospitality industry, where hoteliers must greatly strengthen their guest relationships and provide the best experience to guests on a consistent basis.
-At the present time in hospitality, only offering a “points-based” loyalty program leaves much to be desired and is not effective on its own standing.
+This presents a difficult challenge in the hospitality industry, where hoteliers must significantly strengthen their guest relationships and provide the best experience to guests.
+At present, in hospitality, only offering a “points-based” loyalty program leaves much to be desired and is not sufficient on its standing.
 The travelers of today desire greater engagement, positive emotional connections, customized treatment, and the opportunity to feel entitled as valuable hotel guests.

 Building guest loyalty first involves identifying your business mix and determining your most profitable customer segment.
-After doing so, hoteliers can then create and implement propositions that taps into the needs and wants of their different guest segments.
-It is important to always remember that building guest loyalty requires more than just offering guests a typical loyalty program.
-The secret lies in providing rewards and services that trigger a key emotion – such as status, security, or belonging – hoteliers can develop an emotional connection with their guests.
-Determining what initiatives causes the right emotions is extremely powerful, because hoteliers can then establish personalized services and perks to their guests – something that OTAs cannot do.
-This in turn gives hotels the upper-hand against the massive OTA giants and an opportunity to win back not only direct bookings, but also repeat business.
+After doing so, hoteliers can then create and implement propositions that tap into the needs and wants of their different guest segments.
+It is essential always to remember that building guest loyalty requires more than just offering guests a typical loyalty program.
+The secret lies in providing rewards and services that trigger a fundamental emotion – such as status, security, or belonging – hoteliers can develop an emotional connection with their guests.
+Determining what initiatives cause the right emotions is compelling because hoteliers can then establish personalized services and perks to their guests – something that OTAs cannot do.
+This, in turn, gives hotels the upper-hand against the massive OTA giants and an opportunity to win back not only direct bookings but also repeat business.